flipacholas/Architecture-of-consoles/articles/gamecube.md

 While the previous lists of features are very appreciated (compared to previous generations), this CPU still falls behind others on gaming performance (let's not forget that this is still a general-purpose CPU, good at spreadsheets but *average* at physics).
 To compensate, IBM added the following tweaks that will constitute Gecko:

 - Enhanced instruction set with **50 new SIMD instructions**: Speeds up vector calculations, particularly useful during geometry transformations.
 Not to be confused with Motorola's SIMD extension (AltiVec) which can be found on high-end G4 Macs.
-- **32 Floating point registers**: Since more numbers can now be stored in the FPU, less memory access is required.
+- **32 Floating-point registers**: Since more numbers can now be stored in the FPU, less memory access is required.
 - **Write Gather pipe**: A special memory writing mechanism available to use.
-If enabled, instead of performing *single-beat* transfers, it holds all memory write requests in a 128 byte buffer until it's 25% full, then performs the requested writes using a technique called *burst transaction* which can move blocks of 32 byte of data at once.
+If enabled, instead of performing *single-beat* transfers, it holds all memory write requests in a 128-byte buffer until it's 25% full, then performs the requested writes using a technique called *burst transaction* which can move blocks of 32 bytes of data at once.
   - As you can imagine, this saves a lot of bandwidth by making full utilisation of the available buses.
 - **Locked L1 cache**: Programs can take away 16 KB of L1 data cache to use as scratchpad (incredibly fast memory).